reflexsc/web/docs/reflex-engine.md

 permalink: /docs/reflex-engine/
 ---

 Reflex Engine is a ABAC based REST service providing the [Reflex API](/docs/api/).
 Most objects are implicitly versioned, it runs atomically, and each individual service is stateless allowing for easy scale

+It is simple to Install, described in the [Installation Documentation](/docs/install/#install-engine).

 Reflex engine delivers secrets, but cannot deliver to itself.
 This means you ultimately will need to configure the db connections for reflex in a less secure manner (storing files, etc).